liebapil/Doctors-Office-SignUp/README.md

 ### **_Description_**

 This is a Doctor’s Office website.
-You can see the doctors of the office and what they have accomplished.
+You can see the Doctor's of the office and what they have accomplished.
 On this website, you can sign up as a patient.
 The form’s data will be stored in a patient database for later use.

 ---